ibm-cloud-docs/mqcloud/mqoc_connect_onprem_direct.md

     ```
     - should show CURDEPTH(0)

-* In IBM Cloud, go to your MQ on Cloud service instance, navigate to the your queue manager 'MyCloudQM', and launch the mq console
+* In IBM Cloud, go to your {{site.data.keyword.mq_short}} service instance, navigate to the your queue manager 'MyCloudQM', and launch the mq console

 * Navigate to the Manage tab in the left navigation panel for queue manager management.
 * Click on the Queues tab and locate the remote queue named "LOCAL" from the displayed table.